 Board certified maternal-fetal medicine physicians are included on the medical staff and on site at Baptist for Women.
 These specialists are available to assist in your care in consultation with your own regular Ob/Gyn.
 They can provide specialized diagnostic testing, such as high-resolution ultrasounds, and screenings to ensure your pregnancy is as smooth and uncomplicated as possible.

 Learn about maternal-fetal specialists at Baptist.
 See their video profiles.

 More women than ever are waiting to start a family.
 Although women who deliver babies at age 35 or older do face increased risks, gestational diabetes and high blood pressure, for example, keep in mind that most women in this age group do have healthy pregnancies and healthy babies.
 It’s important to meet with your physician before getting pregnant to discuss risk factors and plan for your pregnancy care.

-Patients admitted to Baptist for Women for delivery or for inpatient high-risk pregnancy care stay in The Birthplace, our beautiful facility appointed with amenities such as flat screen TVs and small refrigerators.
-Each private room also features a spa-inspired bathroom with wall-mounted hair dryer and hand-held shower faucet.
+Patients admitted to Baptist for Women for inpatient high-risk pregnancy care stay in The Birthplace, our beautiful facility appointed with amenities such as flat screen TVs and small refrigerators.
+Each private Mother/Baby room also features a spa-inspired bathroom with wall-mounted hair dryer and hand-held shower faucet.

 See pictures of The Birthplace.

 Although most women deliver without complications, should difficulties arise you and your baby will have access to the full services of Baptist's comprehensive medical facilities.
 C-Section Delivery Rooms are immediately accessible from the regular Labor-Delivery-Recovery rooms in case of an emergency or a difficult delivery.
 Experienced physicians in more than 25 specialties and sub-specialties serve on the hospital staff, including board certified OB hospitalists who are on site 24/7.
 Neonatal and adult intensive care units located in the hospital offer additional medical resources should they be required.